KIIS 106.5: KIIS 1065

 In November 2013, The Kyle & Jackie O Show departed the breakfast timeslot at rival station 2Day FM.
 ARN quickly announced that show would be moving to "a whole new radio station" on 106.5FM in 2014.
 With the announcement came speculation that the station would be rebranded as KIIS FM, borrowing its name from KIIS-FM Los Angeles.
 On 8 December, ARN confirmed that Mix 106.5 would be relaunched in 2014 as KIIS 1065, with Kyle & Jackie O taking over the breakfast time slot and syndicating their evening version of their program to ARN's sister Mix stations.

 KIIS 1065 was launched at 5:54 am, 20 January 2014.
 Shortly after the name change was announced, Melbourne narrowcaster Kiss FM launched the "Kiss Off ARN" campaign, stating that ARN's new branding was a breach of their trademark, and that the station would be pursuing legal action.
 However, in February 2014, the two parties reached a "confidential agreement", and the issue never made it to court.

 In November 2014, a 30-second ad on KIIS in breakfast cost $1225 and in drive cost $895 (with KIIS holding a 9.8% and 8.4% share respectively in these slots at the time).
 Also in November, parent company Australian Radio Network announced that former Nova 100 breakfast team Hughesy & Kate would replace Rosso on Drive in 2015.
 The show commenced on 27 January 2015, anchored by former 90.9 Sea FM and 2DayFM announcer Matty Acton.

+The Kyle and Jackie O Show ceased broadcasting on KIIS 1065 in February 2026 following the departures of Kyle Sandilands and Jackie O. After several months of speculation regarding a replacement breakfast lineup, ARN announced on 21 September 2026 that Dr Chris Brown, Amy Gerard and Jack Charles would host the station's new breakfast program, KIIS Breakfast with Chris, Amy & Jack.
+The show is scheduled to launch on 9 November 2026, succeeding The Kyle and Jackie O Show.
+This comes a week after Will & Woody was axed on 10 September.